»Get Paid to Read Emails

 He returned home and led a full life as Laird, never allowing his wooden leg and disability to interfere

 with his duties.
 He married, became an MP for Ross and Cromarty and was appointed a Colonel of the Ross-shire Militia, a post he held for 56 years.
-Col Fraser died in 1871.
+He died in 1871.
 The oak refectory table is 17th Century whilst the oak cupboard is 19th Century Dutch furniture.

-The builder of the kitchen at Castle Fraser Scotland was Michael Fraser and the kitchen is named after him, as is the tower.
+The builder of the kitchen was Michael Fraser and it is named after him.
 It is still known as either the Michael

 Kitchen or the Michael Tower.
 As you enter the kitchen the brick oven can be seen to the right.
 Most of the kitchen equipment dates back to the 19th Century.